-Suppose A is a positive constant and #(n,A) is the number of corners of the n-dimensional unit cube whose distance to 0 is greater than A. Then $\lim{n\to\infty}\frac{\#(n,A)}{2^n}=1$ : "almost all" of the corners of the cube are eventually, as dimension grows, farther away from 0 than A.
+Suppose A is a positive constant.
+Define #(n, A) to be the number of corners of the n-dimensional unit cube whose distance to 0 is greater than A. Then so "almost all" of the corners of the cube are eventually, as dimension grows, farther away from 0 than A.